-Mexico is one of our favorite winter escapes and we have visited Cancun and the Mayan Riviera regularly since 2000!
+Looking for the best day trips from Cancun?
+We’ve chosen our favorite excursions to take on the Mayan Riviera to get you off the resort.
+Mexico is one of our favorite winter escapes and we have visited Cancun and the Yucatan Peninsula regularly since 2000!

 There are some affiliate links in the post below where may earn a commission.
 Of you make a purchase there is no extra cost to you!

 Cancun is located in the Mexican state of Quintana Roo on the Yucatan Peninsula smack dab in the heart of the Mayan Riviera.
 It is one hour from Playa del Carmen and is close to several Mayan ruins, spectacular clear waters, and some of Mexico’s most beautiful islands.